remix-run/blues-stack/README.md

   fly postgres attach --postgres-app blues-stack-template-staging-db --app blues-stack-template-staging
   ```

+  > **Note:** When creating the development database, you may get a warning from the Fly CLI that looks like this:
+  >
+  > ```
+  > WARN app flag 'blues-stack-template-staging' does not match app name in config file 'blues-stack-template'
+  > ```
+  >
+  > This simply means that the current directory contains a config that references the production database we created in the first step.
+Ignore this warning and proceed to create the development database.

-  Fly will take care of setting the DATABASE_URL secret for you.
+Fly will take care of setting the `DATABASE_URL` secret for you.

 Now that every is set up you can commit and push your changes to your repo.
 Every commit to your `main` branch will trigger a deployment to your production environment, and every commit to your `dev` branch will trigger a deployment to your staging environment.